 If there are signs of leak, the most likely cause is underlying ICH, unless, as stated, the lumbar puncture truly is below reference range and this is a trauma case.
 Generally, large primary leaks will demonstrate a positive myelography, whereas secondary leaks, even when substantial, will not show a positive myelography.
 With regards to sampling the leak and confirming the fluid as CSF, false negatives are common.
 CSF rhinorrhea may have to be sampled several times before finally being deemed CSF.

 If venous anomalies are detected on MRV or CTV, then where?
 If the jugular outlet demonstrates signal loss, follow up with a contrasted venous phase CTV (Run CT 45 seconds after contrast infusion).
 The patient should not be lying on the head wedge, but rather have the head and neck lying flat (this improves sensitivity, as jugular outlet obstruction to great extent is a postural problem).
 Look for obstruction of the IJV between the styloid process and C1 lateral mass.
-A lacking papilledema or high lumbar puncture does not mean that the patient is healthy, as the intracranial blood pressures can be very high despite normal or borderline CSF pressures.
+Lacking papilledema or high lumbar puncture opening pressure does not mean that the patient is healthy, as the intracranial blood pressures can be very high despite normal or borderline CSF pressures.
 This can be seen on ultrasound doppler scans (Larsen 2020) either as increased pulsatility (early phase) or systolic dampening (late / severe phase).

 If the anomaly is within dural sinuses, it can be hard to know if the lesion is a partially obstructing thrombus, a fully obstructing thrombus, or “mere” stenosis.
 Perform bloodwork for increased clot risk, and ask the patient whether or not they have any risk factors such as hormonal aberrancy, hormonal supplementation, dehydration at time of onset, stroke risk in family, history of malignancy, smoking, etc. A follow up with catheter venography and manometry allows the clinician to estimate the likelihood of the anomaly being normal anatomy or pathology.
 If it is truly a normal variant, the manometric pressures will be low (ref. range 2-6 mm Hg; Cheyuo et al. Venous Manometry as an Adjunct for Diagnosis and Multimodal Management of Intracranial Hypertension due to Meningioma Compressing Sigmoid Sinus.
 2019) and there will be no significant pressure gradients (according to the literature, less then 10 mm Hg, but probably even less if the stenosis is truly a natural variant).
 It should be relatively easy to pull the catheter through the stenosed segment.
 Difficulty pulling it through suggests thrombosis, especially if the patient had acute onset with no compatible history or additional risk factors for thrombogenicity.